 Goo Gone Adhesive Remover Goo Gone vs Goof Off Review

 When faced with gummy, greasy, sticky, and gooey adhesive issues having a product like Goo Gone can help you a lot.
-The innovative product promises removal of surface adhesives, including stickers, decals, residue tape, chewing gum, and more.
+The innovative product promises the removal of surface adhesives, including stickers, decals, residue tape, chewing gum, and more.

 Is it as effective as the manufacturer’s guarantee?